Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-This is a fully beginner certification which introduces the student to the world of AD exploitation.
+This is a beginner certification which introduces the student to the world of AD exploitation.
 It covers most of the basic topics and has a fairly heavy emphasis on the command line and powershell.
 It however does not teach you how to use a Command & Control (C2) server.